Consumer Proposal Canada: #1 Alternative to Bankruptcy

 Paperwork and Documentation

-When you file for a consumer proposal, many paperwork and documentation are required.
+When you file for a consumer proposal, much paperwork and documentation are required.
 If you cannot provide some of the documents, your trustee can help you gather the necessary information.
 Remember, it is important to provide as much information as possible to help your trustee make an informed decision about your proposal.

 - A cover letter or proposal